This page is based on information from Shi Ji, James Cumming and Leo Hong.

 Order of Playable Combinations

-Some play that in a combination with jokers, it is only the jokers that have to beat the corresponding cards of the previous play.
+A few people play that when a combination that includes jokers is played, it is only the jokers that have to beat the corresponding cards of the previous play.
 It is sufficient for the ordinary cards to be equal.
 With this rule, 9-9-9-9 can be beaten by 9-9-9-black, which can be beaten by 9-9-9-red.
-However, if I have understood this version correctly, 9-9-black-black does not beat 9-9-9-black even though it has more jokers.
-Each joker has to be beaten, not just equalled, so a combination including a red joker is still unbeatable.
-Also, a set of ordinary cards can only be beaten by another set of the same rank if a joker is used: if the previous player played 8-8-8 it is not possible for another 8-8-8 to be played on it: the next player would have to be at least 9-9-9 or 8-8-black.
+However, jokers have to be beaten, not just equalled, so a combination including a red joker is still unbeatable.
+Also, a set of ordinary cards can only be beaten by another set of the same rank if a joker is used.

 Other Bao Huang websites